Manikanta-484/Parkinson-Predictor/README.md

 # 🧠 Parkinson's Disease Predictor

 This is a web application built with **Streamlit** that predicts whether a person has **Parkinson's Disease** based on vocal measurements.
-The model was trained using machine learning techniques and deployed using **Streamlit Cloud**.
+The model was trained using machine learning techniques and deployed using **Streamlit Cloud**. <br>
 [//https://parkinson-predictor-online.streamlit.app/]

 ---